mspnp/cloud-design-patterns/docs/command-and-query-responsibility-segregation-cqrs.md

     > For a description of eventual consistency see the [Data Consistency Primer](https://msdn.microsoft.com/library/dn589800.aspx).

-- Consider applying CQRS to limited sections of your system where it'll be most valuable. <<RBC: I've deleted and restored this last clause a couple of times.
-You'll see I decided to delete.
-I've also tried rewriting to say something like "use what you learn to decide where else it can help" or something.
-Is it just me or does it sound condescending?
-Like they wouldn't learn if we didn't tell them too.
-Ugh!>>
+- Consider applying CQRS to limited sections of your system where it will be most valuable.

 - A typical approach to deploying eventual consistency is to use event sourcing in conjunction with CQRS so that the write model is an append-only stream of events driven by execution of commands.
 These events are used to update materialized views that act as the read model.
 For more information see [Event Sourcing and CQRS](https://msdn.microsoft.com/library/dn568103.aspx#EventSourcingandCQRS).

 ## When to use this pattern

-Use this pattern in the following situations: <<RBC: Conflicted about removing bullets here.
-Thoughts?>>
+Use this pattern in the following situations:

 - Collaborative domains where multiple operations are performed in parallel on the same data.
 CQRS allows you to define commands with a enough granularity to minimize merge conflicts at the domain level (any conflicts that do arise can be merged by the command), even when updating what appears to be the same type of data.

 - Task-based user interfaces where users are guided through a complex process as a series of steps or with complex domain models.
 Also, useful for teams already familiar with domain-driven design (DDD) techniques.
 The write model has a full command-processing stack with business logic, input validation, and business validation to ensure that everything is always consistent for each of the aggregates (each cluster of associated objects treated as a unit for data changes) in the write model.
 The read model has no business logic or validation stack and just returns a DTO for use in a view model.
-The read model is eventually consistent with the write model. <<RBC: Better or worse after the virtual red pen of death?>>
+The read model is eventually consistent with the write model.

 - Scenarios where performance of data reads must be fine tuned separately from performance of data writes, especially when the read/write ratio is very high, and when horizontal scaling is required.
 For example, in many systems the number of read operations is many times greater that the number of write operations.
 To accommodate this, consider scaling out the read model, but running the write model on only one or a few instances.
 A small number of write model instances also helps to minimize the occurrence of merge conflicts.

-- Scenarios where one team of developers can focus on the complex domain model that is part of the write model, and another less experienced team can focus on the read model and the user interfaces. <<RBC: Again, UGH!
-Why are we categorizing devs in this way?>>
+- Scenarios where one team of developers can focus on the complex domain model that is part of the write model, and another team can focus on the read model and the user interfaces.

 - Scenarios where the system is expected to evolve over time and might contain multiple versions of the model, or where business rules change regularly.